ChriD/ioBroker.smartstate/README.md

 ## Example

-Here is an example of a state which counts the light's which are on within a room (in this case kitchen) and another one which indicates if a light in the kitchen is on.
+Here is an example of a state that counts the lights that are on(in this case kitchen) and another one which indicates if a light in the kitchen is on.

 ## Changelog
 <!--